 You don’t have to commit to a long lease straight away.
 You could start by renting an office in a co-working space.

 Location can affect both the cost of doing business and the amount of revenue you earn.
 Do some budgeting when you’re considering options.

-Realtors should be able to tell you the average lease cost per square foot per month for a given neighborhood.
+Real estate agents should be able to tell you the average lease cost per square metre per month for a given neighbourhood.
 Investigate a few areas to see what's affordable.